hdShang/arxiv-daily/docs/cs-AI/2025-09-03/papers/250903741v1-designing-gaze-analytics-for-ela-instruction-a-user-centered-dashboa.md

 ---
 layout: default
-title: Designing Gaze Analytics for ELA Instruction: A User-Centered Dashboard with Conversational AI Support
+title: "Designing Gaze Analytics for ELA Instruction: A User-Centered Dashboard with Conversational AI Support"
 ---

 # Designing Gaze Analytics for ELA Instruction: A User-Centered Dashboard with Conversational AI Support